 More importantly though, folic acid helps keep both mom and baby healthy, while also preventing potential neurological birth defects.
 Your doctor will likely suggest a daily prenatal vitamin that includes folic acid.

-Supplementation is available if you’re deficient in folic acid.
-However, for most people, it’s relatively easy to get enough vitamin B-9 through a healthy, balanced diet.
+Supplementation is available if you’re deficient in vitamin B-9.
+However, for most people, it’s relatively easy to get enough of this vitamin through a healthy, balanced diet.

 Certain whole foods are natural sources of folate, such as: